With only Siberian chalk and a specific eraser I create and shape new spaces and parts of landscapes, dark and light

 Sometimes there is a dark, mysterious element in the drawing and as a counterpart there is light; something magical in an ordinary moment.

-I am lucky to have been living in Surinam (South-America) as a child and as an adolescent I’ve spent a lot of times in the Middle-East over a period of 3 years.
+I am lucky to have lived in Surinam (South-America) as a child and as an adolescent I’ve spent a lot of times in the Middle-East over a period of 3 years.
 I am sure those experiences have made an impact on the way I look at things and people.

 I’ve realised that not everything is the way it seems.
 It’s much more complex.

-It’s interesting that although we want freedom in every aspect of our lives, we all so want control.
+It’s interesting that although we want freedom in every aspect of our lives, we all need control too.
 It’s paradise (wild, free) versus culture, or both at the same time.